eighty20results/e20r-sequences/README.txt

 * Allows 'preview' of upcoming posts in the sequence (Lets the admin/editor send alerts for "today" while letting the user read/view upcoming content in the sequence - used in coaching programs, for instance).
 * Filters to simplify integration with other membership frameworks/content restriction frameworks
 * Supports automatic conversion of existing PMPro Series to sequences on init (filter based)
+* When deleting a sequence, it will clean up after itself (remove sequence related postmeta from member posts).
-* See filter table for overview of all available filters/hooks
+* Numerous filters and hooks.
+(See the table for overview of some of the available hooks)

 See ./email/README.txt for information on templates for the email alerts.